 For PCV valve replacement, see your dealer or a qualified service technician.
-Refer to the Scheduled Maintenance Guide for the appropriate intervals for changing the PCV valve.
+Refer to scheduled maintenance information for the appropriate intervals for changing the PCV valve.

 Replace the PCV valve with one that meets Ford material and design specifications for your vehicle, such as a Motorcraft or equivalent replacement part.
 The customer warranty may be void for any damage to the emissions system if such a PCV valve is not used.